The Other Two

 The Other Two is an American sitcom created by Chris Kelly and Sarah Schneider.
 The story follows two floundering millennial siblings who must grapple with their 13-year-old brother's overnight fame.

-The Other Two aired for three ten-episode seasons, the first of which premiered in 2019 on Comedy Central, and the second and third on HBO Max in 2021 and 2023 respectively.
+The Other Two aired for three ten-episode seasons, the first of which premiered in 2019 on Comedy Central, the second on HBO Max in 2021, and the third on HBO Max and Max in 2023.
 The series received near-unanimous critical acclaim throughout its run, as well as several award nominations.

 Premise

-A gay aspiring actor, Cary, and his sister Brooke, a former professional dancer, try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase's sudden rise to Internet fame.
+Cary, a gay aspiring actor, and his sister Brooke, a former professional dancer, try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase's sudden rise to Internet fame.